What Do Childcare Worker Do?

 - Children’s Lunchroom Supervisor

-In 2016, there was an estimated number of 1,216,600 jobs in the United States for Childcare Worker.
+There were about 1,216,600 jobs for Childcare Worker in 2016 (in the United States).
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 84,300 new jobs for Childcare Worker by 2026.
-The BLS estimates 189,100 yearly job openings in this field.
+There will be an estimated 189,100 positions for Childcare Worker per year.

 The states with the most job growth for Childcare Worker are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Wyoming, Maine, or Vermont.
 These states have the worst job growth for this type of profession.